psi4/psi4/doc/sphinxman/source/cfour.rst

     optimize('cfour')

-Note that the primary change is the exchange of :py:func:`~driver.energy` for :py:func:`~driver.optimize` to trigger an optimization.
+Note that the primary change is the exchange of :py:func:`~psi4.energy` for :py:func:`~psi4.optimize` to trigger an optimization.
 Setting
 |optking__g_convergence|\ =CFOUR provides a good imitation of Cfour
 default convergence criteria.
 Although Cfour produces gradients only in its standard orientation and atom ordering, these are transformed back to